Rubik Tables and Object Rearrangement: Application to Stack Rearrangement

-\item Sort the $d^2$ elements on top of the stacks arbitrarily, which takes $O(d^2)$ steps.
-This requires using the buffer stack to hold one item.
-This happens in the fifth (bottom middle) figure of Fig.~\ref{figure:d-sqrt-n}. \item Revert the first step above to return the fully sorted $d^2$ items to the $d$ stacks.
-This corresponds going from the fifth figure to the last figure in Fig.~\ref{figure:d-sqrt-n}. \end{enumerate}
+We first show that we can simulate a single fat column permutation of $n'K = \sqrt{n}d = d^2$ items in $O(d^2)$ pop-pushes, which can be achieved by: \begin{enumerate} \item Moving the content of $\sqrt{n} = d$ stacks to the top of the $n$ stacks using $O(d^2)$ pop-pushes.
+For each stack, we may move its content to the top of other stacks using the operations illustrated in the first four figures in Fig.~\ref{figure:d-sqrt-n}, which takes $3d$ pop-pushes.
+Applying this to $d$ stacks requires $3d^2$ pop-pushes, resulting the configuration shown in the fifth figure (bottom left) of Fig.~\ref{figure:d-sqrt-n}. \item Sort the $d^2$ elements on top of the stacks arbitrarily, which takes $O(d^2)$ pop-pushes.
+This requires using the buffer stack to hold at most one item temporarily.
+This happens in the fifth figure of Fig.~\ref{figure:d-sqrt-n}. \item Revert the first step above to return the sorted $d^2$ items to the $d$ stacks of current interest.
+This corresponds to going from the fifth figure to the last figure in Fig.~\ref{figure:d-sqrt-n}. \end{enumerate}